zonemaster/zonemaster/docs/specifications/tests/MasterTestPlan.md

 being tested.
 Differently put, it is the domain whose nameservers delivers the glue records for the child domain.

-_Glue Name Records_ are defined as all NS, A and AAAA records pertaining to the child domain that are delivered by the nameservers for the parent domain.
+_Glue Name Records_ are defined as all NS records pertaining to the child domain that are delivered by the nameservers for the parent domain.

-_Glue Address Records_ are all glue records of type A or AAAA.
+_Glue Address Records_ are all A or AAAA records pertaining to the child domain that are delivered by the nameservers for the parent domain

-_In bailiwick_ TODO
+_In bailiwick_ means that nameservers for a domain is in the same domain (within the domain). i.e for 'domain.com', nameserver is ns.domain.com and not ns.domain.net nor ns.otherdomain.org

-_Out of bailiwick_ TODO
+_Out of bailiwick_ The term out-of-bailiwick means that nameservers for a domain is not in the same domain. ie for 'domain.com' nameserver is ns.domain.net or ns.otherdomain.org etc.

 ### Document change procedures